Why You Should Sleep Train Your Baby and How to Do It

 Don’t we all want our babies to just sleep without us having to rock/bounce/shush/sing/breastfeed for an hour (sometimes hours!)?
+Well, that’s how I felt, anyway.

 When our daughter was born we lived with Richard’s parents and did not have a room for the baby.
 In my ignorance I rocked her to sleep every night because I didn’t want her crying to disturb my in-laws (I also didn’t think I could just put her down to sleep.)
-After 6 months we moved into our own house and I decided that I was done with the rocking.
-So the first night I put her in her cot in her own room after kissing and cuddling and saying good night and then walked out the room.
-Well, she yelled for an hour and I felt terrible but I did not go into the room.
-The next night I did the same but she cried for less time and the third night she cried even less.
-Within a week she was going to sleep on her own.

 Then came baby no 2.
 He was so colicky that he spent a lot of time at night sleeping on my chest those first couple of months.
 (He seemed to do fine during the day).
 But as he outgrew the colic I began putting him down to sleep while he was still awake.

 • You get to sleep more!
 When you sleep more life doesn’t seem so overwhelming.
-You can cope better with the crying, laundry, teething and all the other joys of parenting!
+You can cope better with the crying, laundry, teething and all the other joys of parenting.

 • It gives you time as a couple.
 Kids place a fair amount of strain on a marriage and having time as a couple is vital.
 Take care of this relationship, it is the primary one in a family.